Azure-Samples/azure-functions-java-flex-consumption-azd/README.md

 ---
-description: This sample template provides a basic Azure Functions project in Java (HTTP triggers) that's ready to run locally and can be easily deployed to Azure Functions Flex Consumption.
+description: This repository contains an Azure Functions HTTP trigger quickstart written in Java and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (AZD).
+This sample uses managed identity and a virtual network to insure it is secure by default.
 page_type: sample
 products:
 - azure-functions